 Angela Merkel is hosting Francois Hollande for informal talks.
 The conservative chancellor has championed austerity throughout the eurozone crisis, while Hollande has advocated stimulus during his two years in power.

-Fresh from her US visit, Chancellor Merkel, of the Christian Democrats (CDU), and France's Socialist president will discuss a range of issues during their two-day visit, including the European Parliament elections in two weeks and a possible major bilateral corporate deal.
+, Chancellor Merkel, of the Christian Democrats (CDU), and France's Socialist president will discuss a range of issues during their two-day visit, including the European Parliament elections in two weeks and a possible major bilateral corporate deal.

 "Between us, the current flows without the need for an electric jolt," Hollande has said; Merkel has referred to an "alchemy" that "operates between us."